jeicho123/checkers/README.md

 The TUI first asks for the number of rows of pieces in order to create the correct board size.
 It then displays the state of the board.
 Starting with black, it asks the player for a piece they want to move.
-You must specify the coordinates of the piece in row, col form.
-If the given piece is movable, it will ask for the desired coordinates of the piece in row, col form.
+You must specify the coordinates of the piece in this form: row, col. If the given piece is movable, it will ask for the desired coordinates of the piece in this form: row, col.
 The board is 0 indexed, so the row and col numbers must be less than 2 * board_rows + 2.
-If the coordinates are not valid, you will be prompted again.
+If the coordinates are not valid, you will be prompted for a new set of coordinates.

 You can also play against a bot like this: